7 must-have accessories for your favorite Apple products

 7. 10-Ft Lightning Cable: 3-Pack

 You can never have too many Lightning cables, and with three ultra-long ones in your collection, you'll have zero issue keeping your devices energized—even if the outlet is across the room.
-With a generous 10 feet of length, these cables deliver next-level flexibility, and since they're MFi-certified, you can rest easy knowing they'll charge your devices safely.
+With a generous 10 feet of length, these cables deliver next-level flexibility, and with this pack of 3, you can keep one wherever you need it most.

 Buy now: $16.99 (83 percent off)